usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.2.
 Authenticator Assurance Level 2

 AAL 2 provides higher assurance that the same claimant who participated in previous transactions is accessing the protected transaction or data.
 At least two different authentication factors are required.
 Various types of authenticators, including multi-factor software cryptographic authenticators, may be used as described below.
 AAL 2 also permits any of the authentication methods of AAL 3.
-AAL 2 authentication requires cryptographic mechanisms that protect the primary authenticator against compromise by the protocol threats for all threats at AAL 1 as well as against verifier impersonation attacks.
+AAL 2 authentication requires cryptographic mechanisms that protect the primary authenticator against compromise by the protocol threats for all threats at AAL 1.
 Approved cryptographic techniques are required at AAL 2 and above.

 #### 4.2.1.
 Permitted Authenticator Types